We use minimal analytics to improve the site. Is that okay?

 Hopefully, Nikon doesn’t pull another Nikon ( or Sony ) and release a new firmware that makes third-party batteries useless.

-Official Nikon Z6 Battery
+Nikon EN-EL15c Battery

 I rarely need more than one battery for my Nikon Z6, which is why third-party batteries are a great option.
-The only time I use a second battery is if I’m out and about, traveling or whatever, and don’t get a chance to charge my camera after a few days.
+The only time I use a second battery is if I’m out and about, traveling, or whatever, and don’t get a chance to charge my camera after a few days.
 So if you’re like me, you might only need one official Nikon battery then just a backup or two.

-If you’re a video shooter and you’re likely to use several batteries a day, it might be a good idea to just have a few official Nikon batteries just in case they release a firmware the day before you go on a shoot or something that kills third-party battery compatibility.
+If you’re a video shooter and you’re likely to use several batteries a day, it might be a good idea to just have a few official Nikon batteries just in case they release firmware the day before you go on a shoot or something that kills third-party battery compatibility.
 Or, you never know what other issues like heat the third-party batteries could cause.

 BM EN-EL15b Third Party Niko Z6 / Z7 Battery